-TABLE 2: Summary of major evaluation types6

-According to evaluation timing

-Formative evaluations occur during project/programme implementation to improve performance and assess compliance.
+According to evaluation timing According to who conducts the evaluation According to evaluation technicality or methodology Formative evaluations occur during project/programme implementation to improve performance and assess compliance.
 Summative evaluations occur at the end of project/programme implementation to assess effectiveness and impact.
 Midterm evaluations are formative in purpose and occur midway through implementation.
 For secretariat-funded projects/ programmes that run for longer than 24 months, some type of midterm assessment, evaluation or review is required.
-Typically, this does not need to be independent or external, but may be according to specific assessment needs.

-Final evaluations are summative in purpose and are conducted (often externally) at the completion of project/ programme implementation to assess how well the project/ programme achieved its intended objectives.
-All secretariat-funded projects/programmes should have some form of final assessment, whether it is internal or external.

-According to who conducts the evaluation

-Internal or self-evaluations

-are conducted by those responsible for implementing a project/programme.
+Typically, this does not need to Internal or self-evaluations are conducted by those responsible for implementing a project/programme.
 They can be less expensive than external evaluations and help build staff capacity and ownership.
 However, they may lack credibility with certain stakeholders, such as donors, as they are perceived as more subjective (biased or one-sided).
 These tend to be focused on learning lessons rather than demonstrating accountability.

-External or independent

-evaluations are conducted by evaluator(s) outside of the implementing team, lending it a degree of objectivity and often technical expertise.
+External or independent evaluations are conducted by evaluator(s) outside of the implementing team, lending Real-time evaluations (RTEs are undertaken during project/ programme implementation to provide immediate feedback for modifications to improve ongoing implementation.
+Emphasis is on immediate lesson learning over impact evaluation or accountability.
+RTEs are particularly useful during emergency operations, and are required in the first three months of secretariat emergency operations that meet any of the following criteria: more than nine months in length; plan to reach 100,000 people or more; the emergency appeal is greater than 10,000,000 Swiss francs; more than ten National Societies are be independent or external, but may be according to specific assessment needs.
+Final evaluations are summative in purpose and are conducted (often externally) at the completion of project/ programme implementation to assess how well the project/ programme achieved its intended objectives.
+All secretariat- funded projects/programmes should have some form of final assessment, whether it is internal or external. it a degree of objectivity and often technical expertise.
 These tend to focus on accountability.
-Secretariat-funded interventions exceeding 1,000,000 Swiss francs require an independent final evaluation: if undertaken by the project/programme management, it should be reviewed by the secretariat's planning and evaluation department (PED), or by some other independent quality assurance mechanism approved by the PED.
+Secretariat-funded interventions exceeding 1,000,000 Swiss francs require an independent final evaluation; if undertaken by the project/programme management, it should be reviewed by the secretariat's planning and evaluation department (PED), or by some other independent quality assurance mechanism approved by the PED. operational with staff in the field.
+Meta-evaluations are used to assess the evaluation process itself.

-According to evaluation technicality or methodology

-Real-time evaluations (RTEs)

-are undertaken during project/ programme implementation to provide immediate feedback for modifications to improve ongoing implementation.
-Emphasis is on immediate lesson learning over impact evaluation or accountability.
-RTEs are particularly useful during emergency operations, and are required in the first three months of secretariat emergency operations that meet any of the following criteria: more than nine months in length; plan to reach 100,000 people or more; the emergency appeal is greater than 10,000,000 Swiss francs; more than ten National Societies are operational with staff in the field.

-Meta-evaluations are

-used to assess the evaluation process itself.
 Some key uses of meta-evaluations include: take inventory of evaluations to inform the selection of future evaluations; combine evaluation results; check compliance with evaluation policy and good practices; assess how well evaluations are disseminated and utilized for organizational learning and change, etc.